NicoOhler/Notes/Physik/Atoms in Motion.md

 			+ most substances expand
 				+ closely packed in solid crystal
 				+ melting => need more room to jiggle around
++ some water molecules fly away, some "outsiders" merge with others
+	+ ratio between incoming and outgoing determines whether it evaporates or condenses
-+ pressure
+	+ reaches an q

+### Pressure
 + molecules bouncing in a vessel
 + keep knocking on the outer bounds
 + requires an outer counter force
 	+ double density => twice as many molecules bouncing against wall => double force needed
 	+ double speed => molecules hit harder + more often => more pressure
 	+ $pressure = force * area$

-+ compression
+### Compression
 + imagine a piston pushing inward a closed vessel
 + piston wall is like a ping pong paddle hitting the molecules and increasing their speed => hotter
 + expansion => colder

-+ absolute zero
+### Absolute Zero
 + temperature with minimum amount of vibration
 + but not zero
-	+ Helium does not freeze at abo
++ Helium does not freeze at absolute zero
+	+ only known substance
+	+ unless outwards pressure is also applied to make it solid

+### Atomic Processes
 +